Luther Brandon

-Luke Brandon (1925–2012) was a guitarist from Roane County, Tennessee.
+Luke Brandon (February 1, 1925 – February 15, 2012) was an American guitarist from Roane County, Tennessee.
 He played on several major records throughout his career as a guitarist.
 Noted artists that feature Brandon's guitar work are the Everly Brothers, Bobby Bare, Fats Domino, Frankie Avalon, and Sgt.
-Barry Sadler just to name a few.
-Perhaps his career peak was a stint in Ohio at Fraternity Records fronting the house band known as "Luther Brandon and His All-American Boys Orchestra."
+Barry Sadler.
+Perhaps his career peak was a stint in Ohio at Fraternity Records fronting the house band known as "Luther Brandon and His All-American Boys Orchestra".
 He returned to East Tennessee where he worked at Ciderville Music in Powell and gigging locally.

-Luke died February 2012 at the age of 87.
+Brandon died on February 15, 2012, at the age of 87.